Is a B and T Cell Screen?

-There are two parts to the body’s immune system.
-The first is the innate protection and the second is adaptive protection.
-When pathogens bypass the first system of protection, the body’s best defense is its B and T cells.
-When the immune system is weakened or damaged, the B and T cells are unable to function correctly.
+The second part of your immune system is adaptive protection, which is made up of the B and T cells.
+The B and T cells are produced to target invaders that make it past your innate immune defenses.
+When antigens bypass the first system of protection, your body’s best defense is its B and T cells.
+When your immune system is weakened or damaged, your B and T cells are unable to function correctly.

 - thyroid problems